Terracotta Amphora Attributed to the Berlin Painter Metropolitan Museum New York |

 Rhapsodes were professional performers who travelled from polis to polis, reciting epic poems to audiences.
 They were often accompanied by music, such as the lyre or aulos.
 Rhapsodes were highly skilled in the art of improvisation, and they would often add their own commentary and embellishments to the poems they performed.

-In preliterate societies, poetry and song served a mnemonic purpose for the memorisation and recital of the legends and folktales of those societies which had not been written down.
+In preliterate societies, poetry and song served a mnemonic purpose for the memorisation and recital of the legends and folktales of those societies for storytelling which had not been written down.
 The rhyme and rhythm of a poem or song make the words easier to remember and pass onto others.
-In pre-classical Greece, oral poetry was used to relate the tales from Greek myth - epic tales of olden-day heroes and their interactions with the gods.
+In pre-classical Greece, oral poetry was used to relate the tales from Greek myth ─ epic tales of olden-day heroes and their interactions with the gods.

 These epic tales were preserved and retold by a professional class of bards or minstrels known as aoidoi or rhapsoidoi (rhapsodes or “song-stitchers”).
 The craft of the rhapsodes lay in their memory and knowledge of the vast corpus of Greek myth and legend.
 They had the ability to select and shape episodes from this corpus for public recitation.
 This oral poetry was typically sung or recited in the flowing rhythm of dactylic hexameter.
 In general Greek poetry did not use rhyme; the Ancient Greek language had too many natural rhythms for this to be considered beautiful.